reecevela/odin-recipes/README.md

 # odin-recipes

-Here's a recipe page using just HTML.
-Enjoy the meals, and some caramel apple pie for dessert!
+This website contains recipe pages using solely HTML